Investors want BG deal to trigger change at Shell

 Shell's stock was up 1 percent on Thursday after falling 5 percent on Wednesday when investors expressed unease about the generous premium even though they celebrated the fact that Shell had finally done a big deal.

-During a wave of mega-mergers 15 years ago - when BP bought Arco and Amoco and Exxon bought Mobil - Shell stayed on the sidelines.
+During a wave of mega-mergers 15 years ago - when BP (BP.L) bought Arco and Amoco and Exxon (XOM.N) bought Mobil - Shell stayed on the sidelines.

 RISING GEARING